oguerrer/ppi/source_code/README.md

                 of multiple realisations of the simulated indicators.
 In each matrix, each row corresponds to an indicator and each column to a simulation step.

-FILE
-    /Users/tequilamambo/Documents/GitHub/ppi/source_code/ppi.py

-Attribute references
-********************

-An attribute reference is a primary followed by a period and a name:

-   attributeref ::= primary "." identifier

-The primary must evaluate to an object of a type that supports attribute references, which most objects do.
-This object is then asked to produce the attribute whose name is the identifier.
-This production can be customized by overriding the "__getattr__()" method.
-If this attribute is not available, the exception "AttributeError" is raised.
-Otherwise, the type and value of the object produced is determined by the object.
-Multiple evaluations of the same attribute reference may yield different objects.

-Related help topics: getattr, hasattr, setattr, ATTRIBUTEMETHODS, FLOAT, MODULES, OBJECTS